smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

 !!! tip "Map quoted keys requirement"

-    They `Map` key part in the configuration property name may require quotes to delimit the key if the key contains a dot, otherwise they are optional.
-If the key name is delimted by quotes, all configuration property names related with the same name must use the quoted format across all sources, including Environment Variables.
+    The `Map` key part in the configuration property name may require quotes to delimit the key if the key contains a dot, otherwise they are optional.
+If the key name is delimited by quotes, all configuration property names related with the same name must use the quoted format across all sources, including Environment Variables.

+!!! warning "Do not mix quoted and unquoted keys"

+    For a key that spans a single segment, the quoted and unquoted forms name the same `Map` key.
+Both `server.aliases.localhost.name` and `server.aliases."localhost".name` refer to the key `localhost`, so writing both makes the key ambiguous.

+    When `SmallRyeConfig` finds both forms, it resolves the entry with the quoted form and logs a warning:

+    ```
+    SRCFG01009: The Map path keys "server.aliases."localhost"" and "server.aliases.localhost" are ambiguous.
+These can
+    cause issues in the mapping.
+Please, do not mix quoted and unquoted in the same Map key.
+Using
+    server.aliases."localhost".
+    ```

+    Because only the quoted form is used to look up the entry values, the property names written in the unquoted form are left unmapped, and the mapping fails validation:

+    ```
+    SRCFG00050: server.aliases.localhost.name does not map to any root
+    ```

+    If the two forms also split the members of a nested group between them, the members that only exist in the unquoted form are not found at all, and the mapping additionally fails with:

+    ```
+    SRCFG00014: The config property server.aliases."localhost".name is required but it could not be found in any config source
+    ```

+    Either form works on its own, so pick one and use it consistently for a given key across all sources.

 ### `@WithUnnamedKey`